vinhowe/piston/README.md

 ## Attribution

 Piston is a fork of [Ratchet](https://github.com/huggingface/ratchet), hacked and butchered to add automatic differentiation.
 I picked Ratchet because it is simple enough to reason about, but it thoughtfully supports WebGPU's lazy execution model.
-Much of my implementation beyond Ratchet is adapted from the [Candle](https://github.com/huggingface/candle) project.
+My implementation of backprop borrows heavily from [Candle](https://github.com/huggingface/candle).